|

 the type of technique I was looking for.
 One of my professors

 even had a teacher lineage back to Debussy.
-I do teach all types
+I do teach all

 of classical as well as popular music.
-If your goals are to be a concert
+If your goals are to

 pianist, I am probably not the right match for you.
-If you are
+If you

 looking to branch out a bit into jazz, improvisation and other related